Canon's best all-purpose lenses

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-I’m back today with a very different article than usual.
-I often focus on a particular type of photography, such as landscape, portrait or macro.
+I’m back today with a slightly different article than usual.
+I often focus on a specific type of photography, such as landscape, portrait, or macro.
 This time, however, I’ve prepared a shorter article in which I’ll give you my advice on Canon’s best all-round lenses (in my opinion).
-I’m going to talk about Canon’s RF (mirrorless) lenses because the EF (DSLR) mount, although still around, is at the end of its life, as Canon has announced the end of production of these lenses.
+I’m going to focus on Canon RF mirrorless lenses, because even though the EF DSLR mount is still around, Canon’s current development is clearly centered on the RF system.
 In fact, you can see all the available Canon RF mount lenses right here.
 You’ll find lenses for both full-frame and APS-C (RF-S) bodies.

-As I said, I’m not going to spend too much time on this, because the aim is really to help you find a versatile lens that can ‘do a bit of everything’, if you can put it that way, ahah.
+As I said, I’m not going to spend too much time on this, because the aim is really to help you find a versatile lens that can “do a bit of everything,” if I can put it that way, ahah.
 Of course, there are limits.
-It’s not for nothing that manufacturers offer lenses dedicated to different types of photography, with different focal lengths, but also lenses with wider or narrower apertures.
+It’s not for nothing that manufacturers offer lenses dedicated to different types of photography, with different focal lengths and wider or narrower apertures.

 - Best RF wide angle lenses (for landscapes)